Gisbert12843/Hanged-Man-Terminal-Edition/README.md

 # Hanged Man Terminal Edition
-# Its not done even the slightest
+# it's not even close to being finished or by that working